Colorado Landlord Tenant Laws

 Tenant Screening and Fair Housing Protections

-- Federal law prohibits discrimination in housing based on race, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
+- Federal law prohibits discrimination in housing based on race, color, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
 The Colorado fair housing act adds sexual orientation, gender identity, gender expression, marital status, veteran or military status, and ancestry (CRS § 24-34-502(1)(a)(I)).

 - Landlords in Colorado must not consider any rental or credit history beyond seven years prior to the rental application date (CRS § 38-12-904(1)(a)).